If you’re struggling with menopause symptoms, it’s important to remember that you’re not alone.

 For many, hot flushes can be uncomfortable and embarrassing, which can make the heat feel even more intense.
 Others also have drenching night sweats, which can leave them feeling exhausted the next day.

-Though hot flushes can be incredibly difficult to deal with, by avoiding certain things that can cause blood vessels to dilate and making some lifestyle changes, it’s possible to manage symptoms.
+Though hot flushes can be incredibly difficult to deal with, by avoiding certain factors that can cause blood vessels to dilate and making some lifestyle changes, it’s possible to manage symptoms.

 For example, you could try…

-- Incorporating regular exercise into your routine.
-Stella recommends aiming for 500 minutes a week, including 2.5 hours of cardio exercise, such as jogging or pedalling at a pace that causes sweating and increased heart rate.
+Incorporating regular exercise into your routine.
+Health experts advise aiming for two hours and 30 minutes of moderate aerobic activity each week.
 Research suggests that regular exercise can reduce hot flushes by 60%.

 - Using tips and tricks to stay cool.
 This could include wearing lightweight layers that you can remove quickly, and using sheets and blankets for bedding instead of a duvet.
-Fans and cooling face sprays can also be helpful for cooling you down once the heat hits.
+Fans and cooling face sprays can also help cool you when the heat hits.

 4. Sleep issues

-Nearly half of women report sleep issues related to menopause, with those aged 60+ at a greater risk of sleep disruption.
+Nearly half of women report sleep issues related to menopause, with post-menopausal women at a greater risk of sleep disruption.
 And when you’re tired, you can become more prone to other menopause symptoms, such as anxiety, brain fog, and weight gain.

-The Stella app suggests plenty of natural remedies and lifestyle changes that can help to improve the quality of your sleep.
+However, many natural remedies and lifestyle changes can help improve your sleep quality.

 These include…

-- Creating a sleep routine.
+Creating a sleep routine.
 Going to bed and waking up at the same time every day can reinforce the circadian rhythm (your body’s sleep-wake cycle).
-You might also find it useful to keep a sleep diary to gain a clearer understanding of what triggers might support and disturb your sleep.
+You might also find it useful to keep a sleep diary to better understand what triggers might support and disturb your sleep.

 5. Weight gain

 Weight gain during and after menopause is common.
-You might also notice that your usual nutrition and exercise habits are no longer helping with weight loss or maintenance, and there are a few different factors that cause this.
+You might also notice your usual nutrition and exercise habits are no longer helping with weight loss or maintenance, and different factors can cause this.

 The hormonal changes of menopause can change the way we store fat, with many of us storing more fat around the tummy, hips, and thighs – and this fat can be trickier to lose.
-Muscle mass also tends to decrease during menopause, which means that your body needs fewer calories.
-So, if we continue eating the same amount of calories as we always have, we may gain weight.
+Muscle mass also tends to decrease during menopause, which means your body needs fewer calories.
+So, if we continue eating the same amount as always, we may gain weight.

 While weight gain might not always be welcomed, there are some things you can do to make losing or maintaining weight easier during menopause.